CITMProject3/Project3/docs/aDalmau.md

 **My Job:**

 I started working in the engine fixing some bugs, improving some features and adding new ones.
-From VS3, we needed to start developing a UI system.
+Since VS3, we needed to start developing a UI system.
 And that was my primary job.
 I developed all the UI system: rendering, components and behaviours.
 Once that was done, I started making the specific menus of the game using our scripting system.

 Later when UI was more advanced than gameplay, I've been asked to help in that scrum to be able to reach our goals.
-So, I helped developing the Evil spirit behaviour and improving the camera.
+So, I helped developing the Evil spirit behaviour, the hitodma  and improved the camera.

 Finally, I returned to UI to finish the menus and add more cool functionality.